FormidableLabs/rowdy/README.md

 integration if using the standalone (local) server.

-Then, install the necessary client libraries. (_Note_: to make the underying webdriver client flexible, we've removed `peerDependencies` on WD or WebdriverIO, instead relying on user to manage).
+Then, install the necessary client libraries. (_Note_: to make the underying webdriver client flexible, we've removed `peerDependencies` on wd or WebdriverIO, instead relying on user to manage).

 **WD.js**: